Last Updated on April 25, 2023 by Rod Olivares

 It can be run for around 13 hours at a time on each tank of gas.
 It’s an all-purpose option that can be used in various scenarios.
 Plus, it runs on propane.
 We’ll get into that next.

-Most propane tanks, either above or below ground, are 500 to 1,000 gallons.
+Most large propane tanks, either above or below ground, hold 500 to 1,000 gallons.

 Just because you can do something doesn’t necessarily mean that you ought to.